-What is Viral Marketing?
+What Is Viral Marketing?

-Much like a virus, viral marketing gets its name from its ability to make certain posts and ads spread uncontrollably fast.
+Viral marketing gets its name from its ability to make certain posts and ads spread uncontrollably fast.

 In this case, after a campaign is launched, the advertiser is left with little to do besides wait and see how things go!

 All of this sounds great, right?
 Well, like all things, there’s a bit of a problem.
 A big problem, actually.
 Getting an advertising strategy to go viral is incredibly difficult to achieve.
 Less than 1% are able to achieve “viral” status, not to mention the “luck factor” has a lot to do with it too.

 Why Does Some Content Go Viral?

 Here at Cyberclick, we love metrics and data analysis.
 However, with viral marketing, we’ve had to accept the truth that no one knows what makes something go viral because most of it comes down to luck.

 The primary question many people ask us regarding viral marketing is: why are my advertisements not going viral but my competitors' are?
 Having dedicated themselves to analyzing what is extremely successful on social media, BuzzSumo thinks they have the answer to this question.
 They reviewed 100 million articles and drew some very interesting conclusions regarding why some content goes viral and other content doesn't.
 Let’s take a look, shall we?